-For your printed fabric samples you choose which fabric you want to see your original design printed on to, and we expertly print it onto an A5, A4, A3, A2 or A1 piece.
-For poly fabrics, we use specialist dye sublimation printing, which fuses the ink deep into the fibers of the material.
+For your printed fabric samples you choose which fabric you want to see your original design printed on to, and we expertly print it onto approx. sizes from Half Letter to ANSI D. For poly fabrics, we use specialist dye sublimation printing, which fuses the ink deep into the fibers of the material.
 For all 100% natural fabrics, we use pigment printing.
 The print on natural fabrics is beautiful, as they retain their base tone and have a soft, more muted color reproduction due to the natural fibers.
 This results in a charming, authentic print.
 Dye sublimation printing on poly fabrics produces vibrant, bold and sharp colors, however, each fabric will look different based on the tightness of the weave and the yarns used.
 This is why digital printing samples are so good, as you get to feel the fabric and see the print quality.

 Your fabric sample is sent "As it is" which means that when your sample is printed we will loosely cut around the edges.
 Therefore the print that you will receive will be the entire fabric piece with your print on it and a potential small border of the plain fabric around the edges.